 The lesson here: those who beat their swords into ploughshares end up plowing for those who do not.

 Western nuclear warriors felt pride in the fact that we were able to achieve the world’s first nuclear arms reductions, ever, by negotiating wth the Evil Empire from a position of strength, in which we played a vital part.

 But subsequently, the Air Force relegated the nuclear mission from a necessary evil to an almost unnecessary side-hustle.
-If SAC morale could have been higher in the 1980s, it was flushed down the toilet in the decades after the Wall came down in Berlin.
+If the morale of those who babysat our nuclear stockpile could have been higher in the 1980s, it was flushed down the toilet in the decades after the Wall came down in Berlin.
 A few embarrassing, if not alarming, “Bent Spear” incidents in the late 2000-aughts brought this lack of emphasis on the nuclear mission painfully to light.